kennytm/oztags/README.md

 TODO
 ----

-* Change the Python implementation to Oz.
+* Change the implementation from Python to Oz.
+* Display signature of procedure and methods.